Trump fills top jobs for his administration

 Mattis is a retired Marine general known for his tough talk, distrust of Iran and battlefield experience in Iraq and Afghanistan.
 A former leader of Central Command, which oversees U.S. military operations in the Middle East and South Asia, Mattis, 66, is known by many U.S. forces by his nickname "Mad Dog."
 He was once rebuked for saying in 2005: "It's fun to shoot some people."

-U.S. Representative Price, 62, is an orthopaedic surgeon who heads the House Budget Committee.
+Price, 62, is an orthopaedic surgeon who heads the House of Representatives' Budget Committee.
 A representative from Georgia since 2005, Price has criticized Obamacare and has championed a plan of tax credits, expanded health savings accounts and lawsuit reforms to replace it.
 He is opposed to abortion.

-The final leadership role of Kelly's 45-year career was head of the U.S. Southern Command, responsible for U.S. military activities and relationships in Latin America and the Caribbean.
-The 66-year-old retired Marine general differed with Democratic President Barack Obama on key issues and has warned of vulnerabilities along the United States' southern border with Mexico.

 HOUSING AND URBAN DEVELOPMENT SECRETARY: BEN CARSON